Tips to Reduce the Blow & Get Back on your Feet

 Create a separate section in your blog/site to keep customers updated with the latest information as the situation unfolds.

-Don’t lose out Existing Customers.
+Don’t lose out on Existing Customers.

 Besides a drop in customer demands, customers may also switch to your competitors.
 To avoid losing out on your customers, ensure that you continue to remain discoverable online.
 Do not pause your SEO, PPC, and other digital marketing campaigns.